mkadeline/mkadeline.github.io/_posts/2017-10-04-Swift-Functions.md

 // Then the call can look like greet(person: "Matthew", from: "Sydney")
 ```
-The labels aren't strictly required, as the compiler will simply make the parameter name and label the same if the label is ommitted.
-They can also be ommitted using an underscore (_) in front of the parameter name:
+The labels aren't strictly required, as the compiler will simply make the parameter name and label the same if the label is omitted.
+They can also be omitted using an underscore (_) in front of the parameter name:
 ```swift
 func greet(_ person: String, from hometown: String) {
     // print greeting
 }
 greet("Matthew", from: "Sydney")
 ```
-Swift 3 requires all parameters either have a label or an explicit ommission.
+Swift 3 requires all parameters either have a label or an explicit omission.

 **Variadic Parameters**
 A variadic parameter will accept zero or more values, which are then passed in as an array and can be iterated over and treated as an array.
 It is declared with three periods (...) after the type, i.e: